fpom/hyena/README.md

 ## Licence

 `hyena` is (C) 2023 Franck Pommereau <franck.pommereau@univ-evry.fr> and released under the terms of the MIT licence, see `LICENCE.md`.

+This work was supported by the French government as part of the _France 2030_ program, within the framework of the SystemX Technological Research Institute.